 Tickets: £15 general admission / £13 concessions (group of 10+; U18; student; 65+)

-Tickets: available from The Celtic House, Bowmore PA43 7LD.
-We recommend booking early to avoid disappointment on the door.
+Tickets: available from Islay High School during weekday opening and The Celtic House, Bowmore PA43 7LD. on Saturdays.
+Book early to avoid disappointment on the door!

 or book Online: HERE